petershin/liferay-learn/docs/dxp/latest/en/building-applications/client-extensions/working-with-client-extensions.md

     You can copy the client extension projects (in the `client-extensions/` directory) into your own workspace or use the sample workspace directly.

-1. If you are using Liferay Experience Cloud(LXC), you must have the [`lcp` CLI tool](https://learn.liferay.com/liferay-cloud/latest/en/reference/command-line-tool.html).
+1. If you are using Liferay Experience Cloud (LXC), you must have the [`lcp` CLI tool](https://learn.liferay.com/en/w/liferay-cloud/reference/command-line-tool).

 ## Client Extension Projects

 Client extension development follows a _workspace plus project_ model.
-Within a [Liferay workspace](../tooling/liferay-workspace.md), a client extension project is implemented in a folder under `[workspace-root]/client-extensions`.
-The project's `client-extension.yaml` file defines its client extensions, and single build process results in a single set of outputs for each project.
-When built, the client extension project is packaged as a deployable `*.zip` archive called a Liferay Universal File Format Archive (LUFFA).
+Within a [Liferay workspace](../tooling/liferay-workspace.md), you implement a client extension project under `[workspace-root]/client-extensions`.
+The project's `client-extension.yaml` file defines its client extensions, and a build process results in a single set of outputs for each project.
+The built client extension project is a deployable `*.zip` archive called a Liferay Universal File Format Archive (LUFFA).

 ## Grouping Client Extensions in Projects